Thamesmead, with a diverse population of 47,000 people, has the largest West African population in the UK.

 This eight-week course gives successful applicants the opportunity to write original songs, record music, perform and create a music video.
 They’ll develop a wide range of skills related to music production and visual arts, songwriting and vocal technique.
 They’ll also develop their voice through vocal training sessions and perform in front of a live audience.

-Learn more about the programme and apply here.
-The deadline for applications is 17 November, and the programme will launch on 6 January 2024.
+The programme will launch on 6 January 2024.

 Black Excellence Pop-up Fest